absmach/supermq-docs/docs/authorization.md

 ### Domain viewer with Channel & Thing

-User_6 creates new  Channel and Thing with names Channel 201 Thing 201 respectively.
+User_6 creates new  Channel and Thing with the names Channel 201 and Thing 201 respectively.
 Then connects both Channel 201 and Thing 201.

 ![group_users_viewer_1](diagrams/group_users_viewer_1.drawio)

-Now User_5 can able to assign Group 101 as parent for Channel 201
+Now User_5 can able to assign Group 101 as a parent for Channel 201

 ![group_users_viewer_2](diagrams/group_users_viewer_2.drawio)

-When Channel 201 was assigned as child of Group 101, all the administrator,editor and viewer of Group 101 get same access on Channel 201 and Thing 201
+When Channel 201 was assigned as a child of Group 101, all the administrators, editors, and viewers of Group 101 got the same access (relation) to Channel 201 and Thing 201

 ![group_users_viewer_3](diagrams/group_users_viewer_3.drawio)

 ### Multiple Domain members with Group, Channel & Thing

-User_8 creates new group with name Group 301
-User_9 creates new thing and channel with names Thing 301 and channel 301 respectively, then connects both thing and channel.
+User_8 creates a new group with the name Group 301 User_9 creates a new thing and channel with the names Thing 301 and Channel 301 respectively, then connects both thing and channel.
 ![group_users_member_11](diagrams/group_users_member_11.drawio)

-User_8 can able to assign Channel 301 as child of Group 301
+User_8 can able to assign Channel 301 as a child of Group 301
 ![group_users_member_12](diagrams/group_users_member_12.drawio)
-When Channel 301 is assigned as child of Group 301, then administrator, editor and viewer of Group 301 becomes gets the same respective access to Channel 301 , Administrator, editor and viewer of Channel 301 gets the same respective access to Thing 301.
+When Channel 301 is assigned as a child of Group 301, then the administrators, editors, and viewers of Group 301 get the same respective access to Channel 301.
+The administrator, editor, and viewer of Channel 301 get the same respective access to Thing 301.
-So here User_8 becomes administrator of both Channel 301 and Thing 301
+So here User_8 becomes the administrator of both Channel 301 and Thing 301

-User_5 can able to assign Group 301 as child of Group 101
+User_5 can able to assign Group 301 as a child of Group 101
 ![group_users_member_13](diagrams/group_users_member_13.drawio)

-When Group 301 becomes child of Group 101, then administrator, editor and viewer of Group 101 becomes gets the same respective access to Group 301.
+When Group 301 becomes a child of Group 101, then the administrator, editor, and viewer of Group 101 get the same respective access to Group 301.
-Administrator, editor and viewer of Group 301 gets the same respective access to Channel 301.
+The administrator, editor, and viewer of Group 301 get the same respective access to Channel 301.
-Administrator, editor and viewer of Channel 301 gets the same respective access to Thing 301.
+The administrator, editor, and viewer of Channel 301 get the same respective access to Thing 301.
-So here User_5 becomes editor of Group 301,Channel 301 and Thing 301, User_4 becomes administrator of Group 301,Channel 301 and Thing 301.
+So here User_5 becomes the editor of Group 301, Channel 301, and Thing 301, User_4 becomes administrator of Group 301, Channel 301, and Thing 301.
-User_8 have administrator access only to Group 301 and its child entities Channel 301 and Thing 301.
+User_8 has administrator access only to Group 301 and its child entities Channel 301 and Thing 301.
 ![group_users_member_14](diagrams/group_users_member_14.drawio)

 ## User Registration

-There are two ways to user get registered to Magistrala , Self Register and Register new user by Super Admin.
+There are two ways to user get registered to Magistrala, Self Register and Register new users by Super Admin.
 User Registration is self register default which can be changed by following environment variable:

 ```env